JaysonPye/Journal/2025/daily-log.md

 # Daily Log of what I need to get done each day, with thoughts on how it went and new things I learned.

 ---
+## 2025-08-08

+- [x] Exercise
+- [x] Japanese Study
+- [x] IT Self-Study
+- [] Jobhunt / Client Search

+📝 Notes:
+- Big bugfix session at work today, it's nice to learn more about what is happening under the hood, specifically with regards to devise and auth flows in Rails.
+- Security documentation had to be finalized and future security audits are now planned for.

 ## 2025-08-07